 Rattay earned his bachelor's degree from Louisiana Tech in 2001.

 He is married to the former Allison Walker, who was a Louisiana Tech volleyball player during her college days.
 The couple has three kids: Riley, Taylor and Sloane.

-Joe Sloan enters his third season as the inside receivers coach at Louisiana Tech after joining head coach Skip Holtz and the Bulldog family on Jan.
+Joe Sloan enters his fourth season as the inside receivers coach at Louisiana Tech after joining head coach Skip Holtz and the Bulldog family on Jan.
 8, 2013.